-Upon passing the qualifying exam, students develop a program of in-depth study and research organized around their research interests.
-Advanced courses help in the final choice of an area of specialization and a dissertation topic.
-During the summer between their second and third years, students write a second research paper under the supervision of a faculty member.
-This paper provides an important transition between coursework and dissertation research, and often becomes a part of the dissertation.
+During the summer between their second and third years, students write a second research paper under the supervision of their faculty advisors.
+This paper provides an important transition between coursework and dissertation research and often becomes a part of the dissertation.

 In the third year, students complete any unfinished course work and begin the preparation of a dissertation proposal.
 This proposal provides some initial results and a specific plan for the completion of a dissertation.
 The formal defense of the dissertation proposal generally occurs early in the fourth year.